phoneyourrep/phone-your-rep-api/README.md

 ```
 rake db:pyr:shapefiles
 ```
-The `shapefiles` task is the last test that your database is configured properly for GIS.
+The `shapefiles` task loads the geographic boundary data for the states and districts, and is the last test that your database is configured properly for GIS.
 ```
 rake db:pyr:seed_reps
 ```